NikMashei/WebCalculator/README.md

 # WebCalculator

 Project was made for test different code analyzers.
-Don't repeat these awful codestyle :)
+Don't repeat this awful codestyle :)